Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "Tasks are not loading" %}
+{% cut "Can't load tasks" %}

 Try the following:

 - [Clear]({{ support-browser-cache }}) the browser cache.
 - Disable antivirus and browser plugins, especially ad blockers and similar extensions.
-- Check your browser settings and make sure that it doesn't restrict content loading (scripts, ads, and so on).;
+- Check your browser settings and make sure that it doesn't restrict content loading (scripts, ads, and so on).
 - Temporarily disable electronic signature software and extensions.
 - Try opening Toloka in a different browser.

 {% note info %}

-You can try opening [Toloka]({{ toloka }}) in Incognito mode.
-If you can open tasks in Incognito mode, it means that some extension is causing the error.
+You can try opening [Toloka]({{ toloka }}) in the browser's Incognito mode.
+If tasks open in Incognito mode, the issue is due to extensions.

 {% endnote %}